 Best Lidos & Outdoor Swimming Pools in London

-Outdoor pools and lidos are reopening as of today in England.
+Outdoor pools and lidos are open in England.
 What better way to capitalise on some unseasonable English sunshine than with a spot of al fresco swimming in a rooftop pool in the capital?
 Avoid the duds and don your finest swimwear at one of the best lidos in the capital using our guide to the best lidos and outdoor pools in London.

 Please check with the pool before visiting to ensure they are open.

 Best Outdoor Pools, Rooftop Pools & Lidos in London

 This members-only open-air 16-metre pool is fully heated and open all year round.
 With a poolside bar, blue-tiled décor and Gatsby-esque red and white striped loungers, if you’re not in the club, be sure to start buttering up your member mates now for that coveted +1 spot.
 You’ll want to find your lounger and stay parked for the foreseeable. shoreditchhouse.com

 Probably one of the most picturesque swimming spots in London, if not the UK.
 Set amongst 800 acres of Hampstead Heath parkland, the ponds are open from 7am and cater for both ladies, men and mixed swimming groups.
 Open until sunset, you’ll have to arrive early if you want a weekend pitch for all the family. hampsteadheath.net